PTwr/SimpleQrCodeGeneratorServer/README.md

 # WHY?!

-Because injecting QR code by URL into Excel is easiest way, and using onlin services throws you into quagmire of GDPR and corpo security :)
+Because injecting QR code by URL into Excel is easiest way, and using online services throws you into quagmire of GDPR and corpo security :)

 # How to use